erwin09chauhan/erwin09chauhan/README.md

 ### A few things I've built

-- **[kiwiDeal](https://github.com/erwin09chauhan/kiwiDeal)** ([live demo](https://kiwideal.pages.dev)) — a marketplace with fixed price listings and live auctions, built as a modular monolith with real time bidding and Stripe checkout.
+- **[kiwiDeal](https://github.com/erwin09chauhan/kiwiDeal)** ([live demo](https://kiwideal.pages.dev/)) — a marketplace with fixed price listings and live auctions.
+Built as a modular monolith with six independent modules talking to each other through an outbox based event pipeline, so the boundaries stay clean without the overhead of microservices.
+Live bidding and notifications run over SignalR, payments go through Stripe checkout, and auction bids handle concurrent writes safely so two people bidding at once can't corrupt the state.

-- **[Kiwi Careers Tracker](https://github.com/erwin09chauhan/kiwi-careers-tracker)** ([live demo](https://kiwicareerstracker.pages.dev)) — a job application tracker with a status pipeline, live notifications, and an audit log for everything that happens.
+- **[Kiwi Careers Tracker](https://github.com/erwin09chauhan/kiwi-careers-tracker)** ([live demo](https://kiwicareerstracker.pages.dev/)) — a job application tracker that follows each application from applied through to offer or rejection.
+Every status change fans out through a message queue to independent consumers, one writing the audit log, another pushing a live notification, so the pieces stay decoupled.
+There's a background service that watches for due reminders and Redis handling caching and rate limiting.
+Built on Clean Architecture with CQRS.

-- **[DocuFlow](https://github.com/erwin09chauhan/docuflow)** ([live demo](https://docu-flow.pages.dev)) — upload a document and get structured data pulled out of it by AI, processed in the background with confidence scores per field.
+- **[DocuFlow](https://github.com/erwin09chauhan/docuflow)** ([live demo](https://docu-flow.pages.dev/)) — a multi tenant platform where you upload a PDF, spreadsheet, or contract and get structured fields pulled out of it by AI, with a confidence score per field.
+Uploads don't block, they get queued and processed in the background through a pipeline of stages.
+Each tenant's data is fully isolated at the database level, and the AI backend sits behind a single interface so it can be swapped by config rather than code changes.

-- **[Airport Admin](https://github.com/erwin09chauhan/airport-admin)** ([live demo](https://airport-admin.pages.dev)) — a staff scheduling system with a roster engine that assigns crew to shifts while respecting hours, leave, and availability.
+- **[Airport Admin](https://github.com/erwin09chauhan/airport-admin)** ([live demo](https://airport-admin.pages.dev/)) — a staff scheduling system for airport ground operations.
+The interesting part is the roster engine, which assigns crew to shifts while respecting a stack of real constraints at once: per person hour limits per day and week, max consecutive days, approved leave, and marked availability.
+Role based access separates what admins, supervisors, and crew can each see and do.

-Live demos and more detail are in each repo.
-Heads up that a couple are on free hosting, so the first load can take a moment while the backend wakes up.
+Find more details in the respective repos.
+A couple of the demos are on free hosting, so give them a moment to wake up on the first load.

 ### Get in touch